-1.5 This Protocol covers:
+This Protocol covers:

-- The respective roles and responsibilities of the councillors and the officers; - Relationships between councillors and officers; - Where/who a councillor or an officer should go to if they have concerns; - Who is responsible for making decisions.
+- The respective roles and responsibilities of councillors and officers; - Relationships between councillors and officers; - Where/who a councillor or an officer should go to if they have concerns; - Who is responsible for making decisions.

-2. BACKGROUND
+BACKGROUND

-- 2.1 This Protocol is intended to assist councillors and officers, in approaching some of the sensitive circumstances which arise in a challenging working environment. - 2.2 The reputation and integrity of the council is significantly influenced by the effectiveness of councillors and officers working together to support each other's roles. - 2.3 The aim is effective and professional working relationships characterised by mutual trust, respect and courtesy.
-Overly close personal familiarity between councillors and officers is not recommended as it has the potential to damage this relationship
+This Protocol is intended to assist councillors and officers in approaching some of the sensitive circumstances which arise in a challenging working environment.

+The reputation and integrity of the council is significantly influenced by the effectiveness of councillors and officers working together to support each other's roles.

+The aim is effective and professional working relationships characterised by mutual trust, respect and courtesy.
+Overly close personal familiarity between councillors and officers is not recommended as it has the potential to damage this relationship.

-3. ROLES OF COUNCILLORS AND OFFICERS
+ROLES OF COUNCILLORS AND OFFICERS